and the Baptism of the Spirit

 us.
 Our renewal in the Spirit is not the meritorious cause of our justification

 in whole or in part.
-Justification is by imputed righteousness alone – that is, it rests on something completely without us.
+Justification is by imputed righteousness alone – that is, it rests on something completely without us, namely the sinless life and atoning death of Christ.
 Renewal

 and sanctification of the Spirit are the fruit of justification (see